Flash Fiction: Genre Facts, Writing Tips, and Story Examples

 "A Flash in the Pan"

 Evan was casting a spell in the basement.
-Megan was in the living room upstairs, preparing for the new arrival.
+Megan was in the living room waiting for the new arrival.
 "Have you started?" she yelled.
 "Yes, dear," Evan yelled back.
 "Remember to wipe your feet before you come upstairs," Megan said, as she often did when he performed spell work.
 She loved the things that he created for their home but hated the soot that his spells produced.

 Once he was able to concentrate, Evan discovered that his job was unusually easy.
 He was pleased to see the increasing intensity of the light and to feel its developing power.
 Upstairs, Megan watched the space next to the piano, hoping for the appearance of an armchair covered with a rose print fabric to match the drapes.

 The spell ended with a zigzag flash of light striking the casting circle.
 "Is it there?"
 Evan yelled after a moment of recovery, as he always did when he finished a furnishing spell.
 There was no response, which was strange.
 He went upstairs without wiping his feet.
 He discovered that there was no armchair next to the piano and no Megan either.
 She had never left the house while a spell was in progress before.
 Evan looked around, feeling that something was amiss.

-When he noticed that the surface of the carpet was rippling, Evan realized that he had performed a transition spell instead of a transmutation one.
+When he noticed that the surface of the carpet was rippling, Evan realized that he had performed a transmute spell instead of a transform one.
 He hadn't made that mistake since Megan had banished his activities to the basement.
 Being careful not to step on her, he went into the kitchen to get a cup of tea.
 Spell casting was tiring and thirsty work.
 He really wasn't up to doing more right now.
 He'd work on getting her out tomorrow.

 © 2015 Linda Crampton